 Advertising & Editorial Disclosure

-Pet insurance covers exam fees when your pet receives medical attention for covered accidents or illnesses.
+Depending on the insurer, pet insurance coverage may include exam fees if your pet receives medical attention for covered accidents or illnesses.

 Some pet insurance companies like ASPCA, Fetch and Pumpkin include exam fee coverage in their standard plans, at no extra cost.